2020 Buick Envision

 Ratings & Reliability

-Buick's luxury compact SUV sits between the tiny Encore and large Enclave.
+Buick's luxury compact SUV sits between the tiny Encore and the large Enclave.
 The Chinese-built Envision uses a smooth and quiet 252-hp, 2.0-liter turbocharged four-cylinder originally mated to a six-speed automatic transmission.
-For 2019 the turbo engine is paired to a nine-speed automatic.
+For 2019, the turbo engine is paired to a nine-speed automatic.
 A less expensive 2.5-liter, four-cylinder engine and available front-wheel drive are new.
 Handling is clumsy, but ultimately the car is secure when pushed to its limits.
-Oddly, the ride is a mixed bag both soft and unsettled at the same time.
+Oddly, the ride is a mixed bag, soft and unsettled at the same time.
 Access is easy, and the rear seat is relatively roomy.
 The infotainment system is easy to use.
 Note that the dash vents are too low and tend to cool the driver's elbows.
-The Envision's available suite of active safety equipment includes forward collision warning, automatic emergency braking, and lane departure mitigation systems.
+The Envision's available suite of active safety equipment includes forward collision warning, automatic emergency braking, lane departure warning, and lane keeping assistance.